 Cities of Service

 How can we mobilize a new cadre of citizen volunteers from Trenton—and help them address some of the city’s most pressing problems or concerns?
 The Center has been asked by the New Jersey VISTA office to bring together local stakeholders to develop a blueprint and help advance this national effort.
 Started by Mayor Bloomberg in New York, this project could build upon the existing higher education service system locally, by providing volunteers when college is not in session.
-The Bonner Center at TCNJ has two VISTA members who will launch and coordinate the Cities of Service, here in Trenton, NJ.
+The Bonner Center at TCNJ has two VISTA members who have launched and coordinate the Cities of Service, here in Trenton, NJ.